squint-cljs/squint/README.markdown

 - REPL support
 - Async/await support

-> :warning: Cherry may introduce new constructs such as `await` which won't be
-> compatible with current CLJS.
-Also it might not support all features that CLJS
-> offers.
-As such, using existing libraries from the CLJS ecosystem or compiling
-> Cherry CLJS code with the normal CLJS compiler may become challenging.
+Cherry may introduce new constructs such as `await` which won't be compatible with current CLJS.
+Also it might not support all features that CLJS offers.
+As such, using existing libraries from the CLJS ecosystem or compiling Cherry CLJS code with the normal CLJS compiler may become challenging.
+Some results or insights of this experiment may end up as improvements in the CLJS compiler.

 Also see [test/cherry_test.clj](test/cherry_test.clj).